-Each spring and summer the honors program admits a limited number of prospective freshmen whose interests and achievements-as portrayed in part by the application essay and letter of recommendation-suggest they will benefit from participation in SAGES or Departmental honors.
+Each summer the honors program admits a limited number of prospective freshmen whose interests and achievements-as portrayed in part by the application essay and letter of recommendation-suggest they will benefit from participation in SAGES.

-Students accepted into either honors curricula surpass the following qualifications:

-- · A minimum overall GPA of 3.50 on all secondary credits - Scores of 25 on the ACT or 1200 on the SAT.
+- Students accepted into honors surpass the following qualifications: - · A minimum overall GPA of 3.50 on all secondary credits - Scores of 25 on the ACT or 1200 on the SAT.
 Recognizing that for some students either high school grades or standardized test scores may not satisfactorily predict the potential for academic success in college, a small number of students who show considerable promise on one measure but not the other may be admitted to the program upon the director's discretion.